gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Barclay found the cable in the electrical cache in the tunnel wall.
 In a half minute he was hacking at it, walking back.
 Van Wall's voice rang out in a warning shout of "Power!" as the emergency gasoline-powered dynamo thudded into action.
 Half a dozen other men were down there now; the coal, kindling were going into the firebox of the steam power plant.
 Norris, cursing in a low, deadly monotone, was working with quick, sure fingers on the other end of Barclay's cable, splicing in a contactor in one of the power leads.

 The dogs had fallen back when Barclay reached the corridor bend, fallen back before a furious monstrosity that glared from baleful red eyes, mewing in trapped hatred.
 The dogs were a semi-circle of red-dipped muzzles with a fringe of glistening white teeth, whining with a vicious eagerness that near matched the fury of the red eyes.
-McReady stood confidently alert at the corridor bend, the gustily muttering torch. held loose and ready for action in his hands.
+McReady stood confidently alert at the corridor bend, the gustily muttering torch held loose and ready for action in his hands.
 He stepped aside without moving his eyes from the beast as Barclay came up.
 There was a slight, tight smile on his lean, bronzed face.

 Norris' voice called down the corridor, and Barclay stepped forward.
 The cable was taped to the long handle of a snow-shovel, the two conductors split, and held 18 inches apart by a scrap of lumber lashed at right angles across the far end of the handle.
 Bare copper conductors, charged with 220 volts, glinted in the light of pressure lamps.
 The Thing mewed and halted and dodged.
 McReady advanced to Barclay's side.
 The dogs beyond sensed the plan with the almost-telepathic intelligence of trained huskies.
 Their whimpering grew shriller, softer, their mincing steps carried them nearer.
 Abruptly a huge, night-black Alaskan leapt onto the trapped thing.
 It turned squalling, saber-clawed feet slashing.